Leon-Lam919/simple-springboot/notes.md

 - I think the issue might have to do with the way the MVCconfig is allowing to view the files, but after making changes to add/ remove home or index it still does not logout correctly.

 # 1/29
-- [ ] look into Thymeleaf
+- [x] look into Thymeleaf
-- [ ] figure out the logout feat not working
+- [x] figure out the logout feat not working
 - [ ] look into adding user registration

+# 1/31
+- index file just needed to be moved to template folder for logout to map correctly due to using Thymeleaf

+# 2/1
+- [ ] look into adding user registration
+- [x] create register page
+- need to link it to the login page
+- [ ] create DB that will hold user/ password information (salted)